m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ![](https://assets.omscs.io/D3DCDF23-F2F5-451C-A06A-E13EF32A6829.png)

 ## Authentication of the Key Exchange
-Now let’s take a look at how the initiator and responder authenticate the key exchange.
+Now let's take a look at how the initiator and responder authenticate the key exchange.
 Both parties hash the information they have exchanged, using `PRF` with `SKEYID` as the key.

 The input data block passed to `PRF` contains the public components of the Diffie-Hellman exchange, the cookies, the offered cryptographic algorithms, and the identities of the initiator and responder.